-Accessory Use or Building - a use or building customarily incidental, subordinate, and exclusively devoted to the principal use or building and is located on the same site with such principal use or building.

-Act, The - The Planning and Development Act, 2007, as amended.

-Administrator: the Administrator for the Rural Municipality of Montrose No. 315
+- Accessory Use Building or Structure- a building or structure customarily incidental, subordinate, and exclusively devoted to the principal use or building and is located on the same site with such principal use or building. - Act, The The Planning and Development Act, 2007, as amended. - Administrator, the Administrator for the Rural Municipality of Montrose No. 315